springmeyer/svg-tiles/README.md

 See the code comments in `index.html` for customizations to the demo like loading tiles into `<svg>` elements instead of `<img>` by @jfirebaugh and using overzooming via @nrenner.

-See the code comments in `server.js` for enabling code to optimized and re-style the SVG before providing to the browser client via @ZJONSSON.
+See the code comments in `server.js` for enabling code by @ZJONSSON to optimize and re-style the SVG before sending to the browser.

 To view the underlying svg uncompressed you can do (with the server running - see below):